 Peilong Lu, Ph.D., is working with mentors David Baker, Ph.D., professor of Biochemistry and William Catterall, Ph.D., professor of Pharmacology.
 Peilong earned his B.S. from The University of Science and Technology of China and his Ph.D. from Tsinghua University, both in Biological Sciences.
 For his PhD work, he investigated the structures and mechanisms of several membrane proteins, including the Glutamate-GABA antiporter, GadC, from E. coli, the multi-pass transmembrane ascorbate-dependent oxidoreductase from Arabidopsis thaliana, and the human gamma-secretase complex.
 As a Sackler Scholar, Dr. Lu will design and develop new generations of binders to voltage-gated sodium channels, and will characterize their effects on channel functions.

-Sarah Mondello, Ph.D., was jointly funded by the Sackler Scholars Program and the Center for Sensorimotor Neural Engineering (CSNE).
-She worked with mentors Chet Moritz, Ph.D., Assistant Professor of Physiology and Biophysics and Rehabilitation Medicine, and Philip Horner, Ph.D., Associate Professor of Neurological Surgery.
+Sarah Mondello, Ph.D., is jointly funded by the Sackler Scholars Program and the Center for Sensorimotor Neural Engineering (CSNE).
+She is working with mentors Chet Moritz, Ph.D., Assistant Professor of Physiology and Biophysics and Rehabilitation Medicine, and Philip Horner, Ph.D., Associate Professor of Neurological Surgery.
 Dr. Mondello earned her B.A. in Psychology from McGill University and her Ph.D. in Neuroscience from the University of Florida where she studied the effects of Chondroitinase ABC on plasticity and locomotor recovery after spinal cord injury.
-As a joint Sackler/CSNE Scholar, Dr. Mondello continued to work towards enhancing functional recovery after spinal cord injury by utilizing a novel, multifactorial approach incorporating brain-triggered stimulation of optogenetic stem cell transplants in the spinal cord after injury.
+As a joint Sackler/CSNE Scholar, Dr. Mondello is continuing to work towards enhancing functional recovery after spinal cord injury by utilizing a novel, multifactorial approach incorporating brain-triggered stimulation of optogenetic stem cell transplants in the spinal cord after injury.

-Thomas Portet, Ph.D., worked under the mentorship of Sarah Keller, Ph.D., Professor of Chemistry, and Sharona Gordon, Ph.D., Associate Professor of Physiology and Biophysics.
+Thomas Portet, Ph.D., is working under the mentorship of Sarah Keller, Ph.D., Professor of Chemistry, and Sharona Gordon, Ph.D., Associate Professor of Physiology and Biophysics.
 Dr. Portet earned his Ph.D. in structural biology at the University of Toulouse and his diploma in engineering from the French Grande École Supélec.
 He was recognized with the prestigious Award for Young Researchers from the Fondation Bettencourt Schueller in 2010.
-As a Sackler Scholar, Dr. Portet studied how lipid composition and phase separation affect membrane-embedded receptors.
+As a Sackler Scholar, Dr. Portet is studying how lipid composition and phase separation affect membrane-embedded receptors.

-Bettina Schnell, Ph.D., worked with Michael Dickinson, Ph.D., Benjamin Hall Endowed Chair in Basic Life Sciences, and Adrienne Fairhall, Ph.D., Associate Professor of Physiology and Biophysics.
+Bettina Schnell, Ph.D., is working with Michael Dickinson, Ph.D., Benjamin Hall Endowed Chair in Basic Life Sciences, and Adrienne Fairhall, Ph.D., Associate Professor of Physiology and Biophysics.
 Dr. Schnell earned her diploma at the University of Würzburg and her Ph.D. in biology at the Max Planck Institute of Neurobiology in Munich.
 She is one of very few scientists in the world able to record the activity of single neurons in the brain of the fruit fly, Drosophila.
-As a Sackler Scholar, Dr. Schnell studied how visual information is processed in the fly brain to ultimately control flight behavior.
+As a Sackler Scholar, Dr. Schnell is studying how visual information is processed in the fly brain to ultimately control flight behavior.

-Roie Shlomovitz, Ph.D., worked under the mentorship of Lutz Maibaum, Natt-Lingafelter assistant professor of chemistry and Michael Schick, PhD, professor of physics.
+Roie Shlomovitz, Ph.D., is working under the mentorship of Lutz Maibaum, Natt-Lingafelter assistant professor of chemistry and Michael Schick, PhD, professor of physics.
 Dr. Shlomovitz studied Physics and Chemistry as an undergraduate at The Hebrew University and then earned his M. Sc. and Ph.D. in Physics at the Weizmann Institute of Science.
-He was awarded the Lee A. Segel Prize in Theoretical Biology by the Weizman Institute in 2010, and held a postdoctoral researcher at UCLA in the departments of Chemistry & Biochemistry and Physics & Astronomy.
-As a Sackler Scholar, Dr. Shlomowitz pursued his interest in lipid microdomains in cell membranes.
+He was awarded the Lee A. Segel Prize in Theoretical Biology by the Weizman Institute in 2010.
+For the past two years, he has been a postdoctoral researcher at UCLA in the departments of Chemistry & Biochemistry and Physics & Astronomy.
+As a Sackler Scholar, Dr. Shlomowitz is pursuing his interest in lipid microdomains in cell membranes.
 Lipid domains, called lipid rafts, are key elements in organizing transmembrane signaling in all cell types.
-Dr. Sholomowitz used statistical mechanics to explore various aspects of a model proposed by Dr. Schick.
+Dr. Sholomowitz uses statistical mechanics to explore various aspects of a model recently proposed by Dr. Schick.